 A bit about me: In sandwich form.
 You can find me on LinkedIn, but why would you do that?

 I spent my childhood and teen summers in Colombia savoring such delights as chicken feet, chitlins and pork trotters.
 I did some time in New Mexico where I delighted in green chile posole and sopapillas, New York where I breathed in the aromas of roasted chestnuts and dirty water dogs and Spain where my entire universe was flipped upside down over blood sausage, paella, fabada, Jerez (sherry) and Jamón Iberico.
 I moved my operations (office, dog, furniture and clothes) from the beach and boardwalk of southern California to San Francisco in 2006 to chase food, wine and nature.
-I don’t feel like I will every truly belong in only one place, but wherever I go, I find something I can connect with and it is usually the food.
+I don’t feel like I will every truly belong to one place, but wherever I go, I find something I can connect with and it is usually food.

 CHEESE, PICKLES AND MORE

-I am very honored to have served on the Board of 18 Reasons in San Francisco, California.
+I am honored to have served on the Board of 18 Reasons in San Francisco, California.
 18 Reasons is a non-profit organization.
 They are a unique cooking school that is a cultural hub in the Mission District of San Francisco and also run the Bay Area Cooking matters program.
 Cooking Matters teaches healthy cooking and nutrition classes to lower income families.
 I am proud to have taught eight 6-week classes to over 100 people.

 My family and I relocated to the Suburbs of New York in 2014..
 We are only 40 minutes by train to New York city, yet it feels like a different dimension.